Switajski/snapshot-assert/README.md

 fails, indicating that the code changes may have introduced unintended consequences.

-Snapshot testing is commonly used in UI testing, where the output is often visual (e.g., web pages, user interfaces).
+Snapshot testing is/was commonly used in UI testing (e.g. Jest snapshot testing), where the output is often visual (e.g., web pages, user interfaces).
 When a test fails, developers can review the differences between the current output and the snapshot to decide whether the changes are expected or if there is a problem in the code.